SorryDB: Can AI Provers Complete Real-World Lean Theorems?: SorryDB

 We create SorryDB by extracting proof obligations, i.e. placeholder \texttt{sorry} keywords, from active open-source Lean projects.
 They may be full unproven theorems or open intermediate steps within a sketched proof.

-We call the evaluation task \emph{fill in the sorry}: provide the code with which we can replace a given \texttt{sorry} keyword inside a theorem so that the specific proof obligation is properly completed.
-In other words, in case a theorem contains multiple \texttt{sorry} statements, we do not require to prove the entire theorem, but only the target one.
+We call this evaluation task \emph{fill in the sorry}: provide the code which satisfies the proof obligation captured by the \texttt{sorry} keyword inside a theorem.
+In other words, in case a theorem contains multiple \texttt{sorry} statements, we do not require that one prove the entire theorem, but only the target proof obligation.
+This choice of granularity is deliberate: it reflects the actual workflow of Lean practitioners, who formalize theorem statements and proof sketches first, leaving specific obligations as \texttt{sorry} placeholders to be discharged later.
+Moreover, proving a full theorem is a special case of filling a sorry (when the entire proof body is a single \texttt{sorry}), so this task formulation is strictly more general.

-As shown in Figure~\ref{fig:sketch}, the dataset generation procedure consists in the following phases: repository selection, where we select which projects to include; and extraction, where we extract and validate all the extracted \texttt{sorry} statements.
+As shown in Figure~\ref{fig:sketch}, the dataset generation procedure consists of the following phases: repository selection, where we select which projects to include; and extraction, where we extract and validate the \texttt{sorry} statements.

 \paragraph{Repository selection criteria.}

 We consider GitHub repositories from Reservoir, the Lean package registry~\citep{leanprover_reservoir}.
 As a consequence, all included repositories satisfy its inclusion criteria~\citep{lean-reservoir-inclusion-criteria}, and most notably are licensed under a GitHub-recognized OSI-approved license.
 In addition, we require that the project is still maintained by verifying that it has been updated at least once since January 2025, and that its GitHub repository is public.